-The actuarial accrued liability (AAL) is the difference between (i) the actuarial present value of all future benefits for all current participants of the fund, including active, inactive and retired members, and (ii) the actuarial present value of future normal costs.
+The actuarial accrued liability (AAL) is the difference between (i) the actuarial present value of all future benefits for the current participants of the fund, including active, inactive and retired members, and (ii) the actuarial present value of future normal costs.
 Thus the AAL represents the liability associated with past years.
 The unfunded actuarial accrued liability (UAAL) is the difference between the AAL and the actuarial value of assets (AVA).
 It is the shortfall/excess between the liability associated with prior years (the AAL) and the assets actually accumulated (the AVA).
 This shortfall/excess can arise from several sources, including actuarial gains and losses which are caused by differences between actual experience and the plan's assumptions, changes to the plan's actuarial assumptions, and amendments to the benefit provisions.

 The UAAL% is the amount required to fund this difference.
 It is the amount, expressed as a level percentage of payroll, necessary to amortize the UAAL.
-The Meet & Confer Agreement has specified that this amortization should be over a period of 30 years beginning July 1, 2011.
+The Meet & Confer Agreement has specified that this amortization should be over a period of 30 years beginning July 1, 2012.
 Item 11a of Table 2 in Section III of our Report shows the UAAL%.

-The calculated rate is used in determining the contributions necessary to meet the GASB Annual Required Contribution (ARC) for the twelve-month period beginning July 1, 2012.
-Note, however, that under the terms of the Meet and Confer Agreement the FY 2013 contribution is already set according to the City's funding schedule.
+The calculated rate is used in determining the contributions necessary to meet the GASB actuarially determined Annual Required Contribution (ARC) for the twelve-month period beginning July 1, 2013.
+Note, however, that under the terms of the 2011 Meet and Confer Agreement the FY 2014 contribution is already set at \$103 million preceded by a City contribution of \$84.5 million (\$93 million less the Fixed Payment Shortfall amount of \$8.5 million) for FY2013.
+As detailed in this Report, these contribution levels continue to fall far short of the calculated ARC rates.